zhgzhg/Event-Engine/README.md

 version during imports and runs.
 Sometimes JAVA_HOME might be mandatory to set.

 Event Engine relies on not modularized yet dependencies.
 Migrating to Java 9 may cause problems.
+Compilation for Java 9 with maven will succeed except for the javadoc generation.